-An old passenger train depot is what the Dutch Oven restaurant calls home.
+An old passenger train depot is what the Dutch Oven (100 Blues Alley Lane, Clarksdale) restaurant calls home.
 They are an Amish bakery predominantly known for baked goods and sandwiches.

-I couldn’t decide between two sandwiches, so I ordered the pimento cheese and pork BBQ sandwiches, both on freshly baked butterhorn.
-To be fair, I took one bite of each sandwich and settled on the pimento cheese as my guy.
-The pulled pork while good was heavier than I was hoping for this lighter lunch.
+I couldn’t decide between two sandwiches, so I ordered the pimento cheese and pork BBQ sandwiches on freshly baked butterhorn.
+I took one bite of each sandwich and settled on the pimento cheese as my guy.
+The pulled pork, while good, was heavier than I was hoping for this lighter lunch.

 The house-made pimento cheese on that buttery butterhorn was a gland slam.
-I decided halfway through the sandwich that I was going to stop and keep some to enjoy on the back porch at the shack we were stayin’ in later in the day.
+So I decided halfway through the sandwich that I would stop and keep some to enjoy on the back porch at the shack we were stayin’ in later in the day.

 It was absolutely killer, but Marcela might be a better judge due to the limited time I had with it, lol.

-My first stop, whenever I return to Clarksdale, will be for another of those pimento cheese sandwiches and the buttery roll it was on.
-It was so good that we took a bag of mini butterhorns to have for breakfast the next day.
+Whenever I return to Clarksdale, my first stop will be at the Dutch Oven for another of those pimento cheese sandwiches and its buttery roll.
+It was so good that we took a bag of mini butterhorns for breakfast the next day.

 The Dutch Oven is only open from 10 AM till 3 PM on weekdays and closed on weekends, so plan accordingly.